kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 ---
 layout: page
-title: Creating a New Analytics Plugin for the Kaltura Video Player on Android Devices
+title: Building a New Analytics Plugin on Android Devices
 subcat: Android
 weight: 296
 ---